bayleeadamoss/zazu/docs/_documentation/blocks.md

 ## External Blocks

-External blocks are ways of accessing Zazu plugins without using the zazu search bar.
+External blocks are ways of accessing Zazu plugins without using the Zazu search bar.
 These types of blocks are unique because they cannot be used as a connection.

 ~~~ javascript